 Binding governance

-Folium helps turn written guardrails into operating behavior: approvals, fail-closed access, human review, audit logs, and action limits that actually hold.
+Folium helps turn written guardrails into operating behavior: approvals, fail-closed access, human review, audit logs, and action limits that hold under use.

 - advisory-to-binding review